Updated on May 5, 2023

 Pre-requisite: None (This course could be of interest to non-CS majors, too).

 This course covers general cloud-computing concepts, including public-cloud infrastructure, security, economic factors, networking fundamentals, compute, storage, and database services, principles and practices of architectural design, application monitoring, and scaling.
-Students will gain hands-on experience working with a variety of cloud services.
+Students will gain hands-on experience working with a variety of cloud services and developing cloud applications using the AWS software development toolkit.

 4 credits